AIzaSyCx0PM-3N_RmbMTt2SRm-GX9AD-tAsfpC8 Skip to main content

 Coastal retreat

 In Australia, we love our beaches.
-Even if you don’t enjoy swimming, there’s something about the warm sand and spending time at the beach that calms and excites!
-It’s no surprise then that beachy coastal aesthetics are making major waves in Perth homes.
+Even if you don’t swim, there’s something about warm sand and sea breezes that instantly relaxes you.
+It’s no surprise coastal aesthetics are making big waves in Australian homes and inspiring fresh tile trends that celebrate simplicity and calm.

-Coastal retreat aesthetics often incorporate cane, wicker and rattan furniture and highlight colours of beige, sand, white and cream.
-Walking into the home, it feels fresh, light and simple yet, with personal touches that add an important element of warmth.
+Coastal aesthetics often incorporate cane, wicker, and rattan furniture and highlight colours of beige, sand, white, and cream.
+Walking into a home styled this way feels light, natural, and refreshing — yet full of personal touches that bring warmth.

-Floors tiles we would recommend are our Shoreline Bianco and Dekton Natural.
-These styles add sophistication with a touch of that laid back beachy vibe that is at the heart of all coastal home interiors.
+Floor tiles we recommend include our Shoreline Bianco and Dekton Natural.
+These add sophistication with a relaxed, beachy vibe at the heart of modern tiles design.

-Pair your tiles with rattan furniture, white marble kitchen bench and a brass sink and tap.
-Wow your guests with your coastal retreat interior.
+Pair your tiles with rattan furniture, white marble benches, and a brass sink and tap to finish off your coastal retreat with effortless style and timeless appeal.

 Contact a specialist